panStamp/respira_fiware/docs/HOWTO_OPEN_LABS.md

 t|25.00#h|40.00
 ```

-that can be translated into true source code as follows:
+that can be translated into true Arduino code as follows:

 ```C++
 sprintf(txBuf, "t|%.2f#h|%.2f", temperature, humidity);
 ```

+_txBuff_ will need to be transmitted as payload via HTTP post to the UL agent of _Environmental Open Labs_

 # Create device